Let’s examine what are the roles of an Advanced Senior Engineer and Staff Engineer.

 This is not without reason since these engineers exhibit not only ownership of the entire project/product, but take initiative to identify and solve important problems.
 They coordinate with others and set directions at project level, constantly taking part in the decision-making process.

 At this stage, the issue of technical debt arises and has to be identified and tackled by Advanced Senior Engineers before it gets a chance to grow into a debt that requires up-front work to get involved.

-When it comes to the work itself, excellent judgement is something that the programmer has attained so far.
-It is a much needed skill since Advanced Senior Engineers act as a resource to unblock and enable the entire team.
-They are the go-to experts in the entire company for at least one of the areas (Rails, Ember etc.).
+When it comes to the work itself, excellent judgment is something that the programmer has attained so far.
+It is a much-needed skill since Advanced Senior Engineers act as a resource to unblock and enable the entire team.
+They are the go-to experts in the entire company for at least one of the areas (Rails, Ember, etc.).

 Since they possess an understanding of the broad systemic architecture, they assume a new role of researching and even proposing new technologies, which will be essential in their next career step.

 Multi- is the keyword to the tasks a Staff Engineers undertakes.
 Like managing one project/product wasn’t enough, now multiple teams and projects are put in the care of this position.
 Since not many programmers advance this far, there is no fixed period one spends as a Staff Engineer.

 Basically, they are expected to exhibit ownership across the organization.
 By now, these programmers have made an unambiguous impact on the entire company’s future technical path.
 Their role is crucial when it comes to developing long-term strategies for complete and critical areas of business.